Maizil41/RadMonv2/README.md

 >
 > - This application uses the [Mikhmon V3](https://github.com/laksa19/mikhmonv3) template
 >
-> - This application was created for novice hotspot entrepreneurs who do not yet have a MikroTik
+> - This app is designed for beginner hotspot entrepreneurs who don’t yet have a MikroTik.
 >
-> - This application does not intend to harm any party
+> - This app isn’t meant to harm anyone in any way.

 Packages Needed
 ---